Flyway

 Dedicated development databases promote good habits in software development

-Users who have a private development environment must share changes with one another by frequently committing those changes to version control.
+Users who have a private development database must share changes with one another by frequently committing those changes to version control.

 By contrast, users with a shared development environment often rely on the ability to share changes through the database itself and refrain from checking in those changes for longer periods.
 This results in a buildup of uncommitted changes in the development database.
 It's easy to lose track of the status of these changes, to not remember who made what change and why, to accidentally overwrite these changes, and even to accidentally commit these changes when it is not necessary.
 If the shared development database is corrupted or accidentally dropped, these changes may be lost altogether.